 “After this, there is no turning back.
 You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
-You take the red pill4 — you stay in Wonderland, and I show you how deep the rabbit hole goes.” – Morpheus
+You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes.” – Morpheus

 Welcome to The Rabbit Hole.
 Deep dive into here (by clicking the links within the text below and an entire world will open up to you).
 It's MY world but it can easily be yours too.
 As you visit the various links remember to hit your <back> button often to come back here to then dive into another stream.
 These pathways are infinitely variable (and I'm adding to them constantly) so come back often and dive through the various pathways as you like.
 If you have questions or suggestions to things you think would fit in here too please contact me and thanks in advance!